A cataract is a cloudy area in the lens of your eye that can make it hard to see clearly. Surgery is the only way to get rid of cataracts.

 - Very red eyes

-- Flashes of light or a lot of floaters (specks) in your vision
+- Flashes of light or a lot of small dark spots or squiggly lines that float across your vision (floaters)

 Most people are completely healed 8 weeks after their surgery.
 Your doctor will schedule checkups to make sure your eye is healing correctly.